luiscoco/eShop_Aspire-Tutorial-Step4__Identity/README.md

 *@
 ```

-## 23. Update the appsettings.json file in the Identity.API project
+## 23. We update the appsettings.json file in the Identity.API project

 **appsettings.json**